thuml/Timer-XL/README.md

 ### Universal TimeAttention

-We introduce TimeAttention, a causal self-attention implementation for our proposed paradigm, which enables intra- and inter-series modeling with position perception and maintains the causality and flexibility of generative Transformers.
-The formulation is also generalizable to univariate and covariate-informed contexts with pre-defined variable dependency, enabling **unified time series forecasting**.
+We design TimeAttention, a causal self-attention allowing intra- and inter-series modeling while maintaining the causality and flexibility of generative Transformers.
+It can be applied to univariate and covariate-informed contexts, enabling **unified time series forecasting**.

 <p align="center">
 <img src="./figures/timeattention.png" alt="" align=center />